lastmjs/general-application-architecture/README.md

 ### Pure Services

 Modules that perform a variety of pure computations (numeric calculations, data transformations, etc).
+Pure services do not change application state alone.
+Action creators may use services to prepare the changes that will eventually be applied to the application state.

 ### Impure Services

 Modules that perform a variety of impure computations (filesystem access, database access, network requests, etc).
+Impure services do not change application state alone.
+Action creators may use services to prepare the changes that will eventually be applied to the application state.

 ### Actions

 Plain data objects that describe intents to mutate the application state, with the necessary data to perform the mutation.
+Actions change application state.

 ### Action Creators

 Functions that dispatch actions on the application store.
 Any side-effects needed to create an action can be performed here.
+Action creators usually end up changing application state.

 ### Components